HengchangLiao/Web-crawler/README.md

 # Web-crawler

 # Description
-This is a small web crawler, used to crawl websites and extract images from their pages.
+This is a light weight web crawler, used to crawl websites and extract images from their pages.
 It can be used for a wide range of purposes, from data mining to monitoring.